Moon Valley Organics

 Moon Valley Organics' Herbal Shampoo Bars are better than bottled shampoos!
 Dense with beneficial herbs and essential oils, their shampoo bar will yield twice as many washes as a liquid shampoo bottle.

-Their Pink Geranium variety is great for all hair types, and is made with rose clay and coconute oil and their herbal recipe to nurture and restore (horsetail and nettles to hydrate the hair and nourish the scalp)!
+Their Siberian Fir variety is great for all hair types, and is made with organic castor oil and blue Kaolin clay and their herbal recipe to nurture and restore (horsetail and nettles to hydrate the hair and nourish the scalp)!

 To Use: Lather in hands or rub directly on wet hair.
 Massage evenly into hair and scalp.
 Rinse thoroughly.
 Use alone or followed by conditioner or